ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Translations.md

 With just our operating system and the process stack/heap/code injected into physical memory, the current memory design looks like this:
 ![[basic_mem_hierarchy.png]]
 There's a lot of lost space.
 Base and bounds on the full physical memory is wasteful, and also doesn't allow the OS to run programs larger than the full address space.
 The solution to this problem is **segmentation** on the address space.
-Each segem
+Each segment gets its own base/bounds pair.